-The mission of the FASD Institute is to provide a safe, inclusive space for professionals, families, and all folx to learn and grow.
+The mission of the FASD Institute is to provide a safe, inclusive space for professionals, families, and all to learn and grow.

 To learn more about what we offer, please check our education page

-I am grateful to my ancestors who have cared for these lands since time immemorial.
+I, Kyle Lawrence, of the skwxwú7mesh Nation, am grateful to my ancestors who have cared for these lands since time immemorial.
 I hold my hands up to their exceptional resistance, resilience, and strength in the face of ongoing dispossession and colonial violence.

-A land acknowledgment is about belonging and knowing where you come from.
+A land acknowledgement is about belonging and knowing where you come from.
 The land has gracefully permitted us to share in its gifts.
 This connection teaches and heals us.
 Before colonization, Indigenous peoples were a part of an ecosystem that respected and honoured our interdependence with each other and the land.